 Your level of cover depends on your plan, when you took out your policy, and the latest government travel alerts.

 For policies purchased prior to 23 January 2020

-For policies purchased on or after 23 January 2020
+Policies taken out on or after 23 January 2020

 We provide a 24-hour emergency assistance hotline for you to call if you have any difficulties while travelling.
-Call from anywhere in the world to speak with a highly trained, multilingual consultant (we accept reverse charges for overseas calls), or email [email protected].
+Call from anywhere in the world to speak with a highly trained, multilingual consultant (we accept reverse charges for overseas calls), or email [email protected]

 For emergency travel insurance assistance, please call our 24-hour emergency assistance hotline: